TerriaJS/terriajs/doc/connecting-to-data/item-search/indexed-item-search-provider-design-notes.md

 ## indexRoot.json

+`indexRoot` captures the overall structure of the index.
+It has the following fields:

 - `idProperty`
   - Required
   - Name of the feature property that is used as ID for indexing.
 This is also